 Point of view (POV) shot definition

 A point of view shot is a film angle that shows what a character is looking at in the first person.
+In other words, the camera acts as the eyes of a character and the audience sees what they see.
 It is usually established by being positioned between a shot of a character looking at something, and a shot showing the character's reaction.

 There are lots of unique ways to use the POV shot in your own work.
-Let’s see a variety of ways the camera angle has been used in film and television.
-John Carpenter uses the point of view shot to put us in the Killer’s mindset for Halloween.
+Let’s see a variety of ways these types of camera angles have been used in film and television.
+John Carpenter uses the point of view shot to put us in the killer’s mindset for Halloween.

 The point of view shot can carry any emotion the director needs.
-Tarantino uses the point of view shot in Kill Bill to show us the faces of the people the Bride will be chasing down over the course of the movie.
+Quentin Tarantino uses the point of view shot in Kill Bill to show us the faces of the people the Bride will be chasing down over the course of both movies.

 In Rear Window, Hitchcock uses Jimmy Stewart’s POV shot to introduce his love interest.
 This reveal of Grace Kelly’s face woos the audience but also sets up our expectations for her character.
 She’s a high society woman who he doesn’t think can break out of her caretaker shell.
 We meet her in his POV as he wakes up from a nap.